-“The images I create are poems without the words”
+“Images I create are poems without words.”

 – Rubem Robierb

 For two decades, Rubem Robierb has worked with poetry, photography, painting, and sculpture to create capturing and visually compelling works of art whose strong symbolism and underlying message induce an emotional response and strike on the sensitive nerves of modern-day society.

 Growing up in Maranhão, Brazil, Robierb’s first artistic expression was poetry, which was closely followed by photography.
 Like with poetry, Robierb saw how he could create photographic images that could convey a more profound meaning – just like reading a poem would reveal layers of meaning and metaphors.

 After receiving formal photography training, he worked as a commercial photographer in São Paulo.
 Here he was discovered by the French ‘Art et Partage’ association, that helped him debut his first solo photography show “Bresil Autrement” in Paris, Aix en Provence, Milan and Zurich.

 In 2008 Robierb relocated to Miami to open his studio in the art district Wynwood.
 In the axis of international and local art galleries mixed with street art and graffiti, he began to pursue what he describes as his third artistic way of expression: painting.

 In 2013 Robierb moved to New York City to debut his first show – the powerful Bullets and Butterflies – at the Gaglialatella Galleries.
 New York served as his base where he created a row of his most essential artwork collections, including BULLETFY EFFECT, HEART, and POWER FLOWERS.